rroethof/roethof.net/content/posts/2025/10/the-systemic-trap-when-corporate-pressure-turns-deadly/index.md

 draft: false
 ---

+> ⚠️ Content Note: This post discusses burnout, medical emergency (heart attack), chronic illness, and existential stress.

-**Core Message:** Burnout is not a personal failure or a passing 'winter dip'; it is a fatal symptom of a toxic, systemically flawed work culture that values output over human life.
-Don’t wait for your body to break before demanding change or walking away.
+**Core Message:** Burnout is not a personal failure.
+It’s the body’s revolt against a toxic system that values productivity over people.

-My story is one of a systemic failure, not a personal one.
+My story is one of systemic failure, not personal weakness.

+### How It Started

 For years, my professional life, spanning critical roles from Linux/Ansible specialist and internal CISO to area product owner across various high-stakes public sector agencies and corporations, was a relentless, high-stakes sprint.